particle-iot/docs/src/content/integrations/community-integrations/azure-iot-hub.md

 Awesome!
 You now have everything you need to move on to enabling the integration on the Particle Console.

+### Provide network access

+Provide the Particle Cloud access to your Hub by going to Networking page (under Security Settings) and clicking **Public network access: All networks**.
+Access to your Hub will still requires proper authorization, so ensure you have the shared access policy configured above.

 ## Enabling the integration

 ### Particle Console